SorinC6/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    DOM- document object model it's a API (application programig interface)  for HTML or XML .its represent the page itself so we cand change its style , structure  and content.
+The document its represented as a tree structue with nodes - each node contains objects

 2. What is an event?

+    It's a object whose state can be exlicity set to do something. when an event happen, you may want to do something , Javascript lets you execute the code when  events are detected.
+The event object is useful in sending a signal to a specific node in the html indicating that a particular event occured

 3. What is an event listener?

+The event listener its a function that waits for an event to occur.
+Exemple of an event are : clicks, moving the mouse, scroll

 4. Why would we convert a NodeList into an Array?
+    NodeList  is not an Array, it is possibile to iterate over it with forEach(), but hasn't the other function that an array has like: map, filter,reduce.
+So we convert the node list with Array.from(nodeList) - now the nodelist its an array so we can access all the function from array objects

 5. What is a component?

+A component may be a small or big , potentially re-usable set of logic - an interface element.
+Its used to make reusebale pieces of code so we don't repet ourself more that we want

 ### Git Set up